-The Boards of Directors of the EmblemHealth companies, through their respective Quality Improvement Committees, oversee the Quality Improvement Program.
+The Boards of Directors of the EmblemHealth companies, through the EmblemHealth, Inc. Quality Committee, oversee the Quality Improvement Program.
 The overall responsibility for executing the Quality Improvement Program resides with EmblemHealth’s Quality Improvement Committee.
-Various committees and subcommittees support the functions of the Quality Improvement Program, and report their activities to the Quality Improvement Committee.
+Various committees and subcommittees support the functions of the Quality Improvement Program and report their activities to the Quality Improvement Committee.
 Operational accountability has been delegated to the appropriate department heads.
 A broad spectrum of medical professional involvement, including designated medical and behavioral health doctors, occurs through the Quality Improvement Committee structure.

 The Quality Improvement Committee is responsible for the following:

 - Planning, designing, implementing, coordinating, and analyzing quality improvement activities.

 - Instituting needed improvement actions and ensuring follow-up as appropriate.

 - Ensuring provider participation in the Quality Improvement Program through the process of planning, design, implementation of activities, committee participation, and/or review.

 If you cannot print this information and would like a paper copy, please call the Quality Management Department at 888-447-5451.
 Leave a message with your name and address, and we will send a printed copy to you.